 “The problem of the twenty first century is that of Identity and place.” – Maurice Emmanuel Parent

 The Front Porch Arts Collective is in residence at Central Square Theater.
-The Collective is a new and exciting Boston-based Arts Collective, which was founded by Maurice Emmanuel Parent, Dawn Meredith Simmons, and Keith Mascoll.
+The Collective is a new and exciting Boston-based Arts Collective founded in July 2016.

 The Front Porch Arts Collective will examine the interactions between race, economics, culture, gender and sexuality from a Black and Brown perspective.
 We exist to make art that challenges notions of the Black and Brown experience, and we seek a deeper understanding of the struggle.
 Additionally, we expose aspects of this experience in uniquely dynamic ways, and we are committed to providing opportunities for Black and Brown talent.
 We are an inclusive organization, which interfaces with communities of color by using performance in all of its forms, both to examine the Black and Brown experience and to bolster Black and Brown art.